 The Start Fund Bangladesh makes progress in localisation

-Jago Nari was the first of the new members to receive direct funding in June 2019.
-A few months previously, they had been a local partner for the Start Fund Bangladesh response by Plan International for a Nor'wester at Barguna, but not able to obtain funding directly.
-Following this response in June, there have been an additional 13 projects funded, and most of these have been direct funding to new local and national member organisations.
+Jago Nari was the first of the new local/national organisations to receive direct funding in June 2019.
+A few months earlier, they had been a local partner for the Start Fund Bangladesh response by Plan International for a Nor'wester at Barguna, in this case, they did not receive funding directly but through the INGO intermediary.

 However, there is still more work to be done.
-The amount of money being awarded to one of the new local organisations is consistently lower than those going to Caritas Bangladesh or the INGOs.
-For the last 14 projects since the new local members joined, the average amount provided per project was around £69K for new local members, £103K for Caritas Bangladesh and £193K for the INGOs.
-Nevertheless, of the £1.44 million going through Start Fund Bangladesh in these last 7 months – 38% went direct to one of the new local members and 22% to Caritas Bangladesh - a clear step in the right direction and already exceeding the Grand Bargain target of at least 25%.
+The amount of money being awarded to one of the new local organisations is consistently lower than the former Start Fund Bangladesh members (which was primarily INGOs).
+For the last 14 projects since the new local organisations joined, the average amount provided per project was around £69K for new local and national organisations and £193K for the INGOs.
+Nevertheless, of the £1.44 million going through Start Fund Bangladesh in these last 7 months, 60% has gone directly to local and national organisations (38% to one of the new local organisations and 22% to Caritas Bangladesh, which was already a member of Start Fund Bangladesh) a clear step in the right direction and already exceeding the Grand Bargain target of at least 25%.

 The Start Fund Bangladesh is a real example of localisation in action, and with more than 2,000 local and national organisations in country there is a huge potential to expand in our direct funding commitments.